Examples

 CREATE (spiritWalker)-[:SEQUEL_OF {order: 1, seriesTitle: 'Chronicles of Ancient Darkness'}]->(wolfBrother)

-In this case, the relationship is not created in the graph.
+In this case, the relationship is not created because the combination of the order and seriesTitle properties are in conflict with an existing constraint.

 Error message